Contarini Fleming

-Contarini Fleming: A Psychological Romance is the fourth and most autobiographical novel written by Benjamin Disraeli, who would later become a Prime Minister of the United Kingdom.
+Contarini Fleming: A Psychological Autobiography is the fourth and most autobiographical novel written by Benjamin Disraeli, who would later become a Prime Minister of the United Kingdom.
 It was published anonymously in May 1832 but despite the author considering it his best novel, was a financial failure.

 Synopsis

 Contarini Fleming is the only child of a "Saxon nobleman of ancient family" and his Venetian first wife.
 His mother dies giving birth to him and he takes his first name from the fallen Venetian dynasty of which she was one of the last members.
 His father Baron Fleming remarries and Contarini becomes withdrawn.
 On going to college, however, he develops an increasingly outgoing and popular personality on account of his wit before withdrawing again when he realises he wishes to become a great poet.
 Ruminating on his unhappiness with his first serious literary attempt, he meets a painter in the ruins of a gothic abbey.
 The painter gives him a book on the history of Venice, which reveals the former pre-eminence there of the Contarinis.

 Contarini therefore resolves to run away to Venice but early on his journey is robbed of his possessions and takes refuge with a woodman and his wife.
 Their son has been missing for 15 years but returns that evening and turns out not only to be the Chevalier de Winter, a painter of international repute, but also the man Contarini had met in the ruined abbey.

 Contarini returns home and discovers that his father is foreign secretary, thus inspiring him to become an international statesman.
 His father sends him to university where he again initially impresses, this time with his writing, before emerging as the ringleader of a rebellious group who eventually quit the university and set up their home in a disused castle in the middle of a forest.
 When their antics attract the attention of the police, they all decide to return to their former lives except for Contarini who carries on his travels.
 He soon meets Christiana, one of his childhood crushes, who is now a countess and stays with her and her husband.